bungernut/ArduinoWPAUploadSheets/README.md

 ## Setup the ESP8266
 1. Clone this repo to your computer.
-2. Make a new file in `LogDataSheets/` and fill in the fields.
+2. Open the Arduino file in `LogDataSheets`.
+This is the program you will need to upload to the ESP8266.
+You will notice on the first line `#include "WPA_secrets.h"` that we import a file to save your WiFi and google-sheet secrets.
+3. You will need to make a new file in the same folder that corresponds to this file: `#include "WPA_secrets.h"`.
+That means make a new `WPA_secrets.h` file (careful it's not a txt or other wrong file type).
+Copy the following three lines and fill in the fields in that file.
 This file is included in .gitignore so your secrets should be safe if you try to commit.
 ```
 #define SECRET_SSID ""
 #define SECRET_PASS ""
 #define SECRET_GSCRIPT_ID ""
 ```
-3. Upload to ESP8266, and watch data hopefully be uploaded to your sheet.
+4. Upload to ESP8266, and watch data hopefully be uploaded to your sheet.

 ## Download data from Google Sheet with Python
 1. Enable API for sheets, I made desktop-app and download the client configuration.json file. https://developers.google.com/sheets/api/quickstart/python